 You can use Roof Shingles Calculator to get a more accurate estimate for your home.

-The two most popular shingle styles are 3-Tab and Architectural (laminated).
+Most homeowners install either 3-Tab or Architectural (laminated) shingles.
 These as well as premium varieties are made by multiple manufacturers in US and Canada.
-The largest are: GAF / ELK, CertainTeed, Owens Corning, Tamko, IKO, and Atlas.
+The largest shingle manufacturers are:

-Laminated or architectural shingles cost $0.85-0.90 per square foot.
-The most popular architectural shingles sold in the US are, Timberline HD by GAF.
+The most popular architectural shingles sold in the US are Timberline HD by GAF.
 Their biggest competitor are Landmark shingles by CertainTeed.

 Read our comparison guide on Timberline vs Landmark to get a better sense of what will work for your house.